 Possible Instructional Uses:

 Communicate grades quickly and confidentially using an online grade book

-- When an instructor enters student grades in an online grade center, such as the one available in Blackboard, students can see their grades immediately.
+- When an instructor enters student grades in an online grade center, such as the one available in Canvas, students can see their grades immediately.
 Confidentiality is ensured because each student on sees his/her own grades.

 - Students have a chance to see and digest their grade outside of class, reducing the amount of in class time spent on returning papers and discussing grades.

 - Students who have a chance to see their scores quickly have the opportunity to adjust their strategies and improve their performance.
 For example, if a student sees that their weekly participation grade is low, they can be aware before the next class meeting and prepare to participate more actively.